Condensed Arch Linux Installation Guide

 EOF

-In order to interface with the AUR, we opt for pacaur.
-To install it, we first need to grab some AUR packages manually.
-To that end, we first install a few needed base packages
+In order to interface with the AUR, we opt for paru.
+To install it, we first need to grab the package from the AUR itself.
+To that end, we first install a few needed base packages:

 # pacman -S git make fakeroot pkg-config

-With pacaur set up, let's install a pacman hook to update the bootloader after kernel upgrades, as well as a bunch of other common AUR packages:
+With paru set up, let's install a convenient pacman hook to update the bootloader after kernel upgrades.